zhengjunyao-work/arc24/docs/modeling/Iteration_16_next_steps.md

 The great advantage of using code is that we can verify the solutions.
 That is a huge advantage over the current approach that generates solutions that can't be verified.

+Ryan generates around 8k solutions.
+My guess is that I could generate 1k solutions in the most optimistic setup.
+Thus fine-tuning is critical to have a higher quality model that doesn't need so many predictions.
+He uses a 30k token prompt, fine-tuning will remove that necessity.
+Revision is very important, having access to the output of the program and updating the solution.
+He used GPT4-o, I don't have access to such a powerful model, but I have the power of fine-tuning an small model.

 ### Omni-ARC model

 The final step would be to train a model to do all the tasks.
 That would require writing also